On the canonical degrees of curves in varieties of general type: Introduction

 Conversely, and this was the original motivation of this note, we also want to indicate, by very elementary examples, that one cannot go under $A=\dim(X)$ in general, or, in other words, that Vojta's refined expectation cannot hold without the above-mentioned restriction on the gonality.
 Namely, we shall prove the following theorem.

 \begin{theo} Let $d$ be an integer such that $d\geq 2$.
-There exists a smooth projective variety~$X$ of dimension~$d$ whose canonical bundle~$K_X$ is ample and a family $(C_n,f_n)$, where $C_n$ is a smooth projective curve and $f_n\colon C_n\ra X$ is a finite morphism satisfying the following properties: \begin{enumerate} \theenumi{\alph{enumi}} \labelenumi{\theenumi)} \item $\displaystyle \inf_n \frac{ \deg_{C_n}f_n^*K_X}{ -\chi(C_n)} \geq d$; \item $\lim_n (-\chi(C_n))=+\infty$; \item the union of their images $f_n(C_n)$ is dense in~$X$ for the Zariski topology. \end{enumerate} \end{theo}
+There exists a smooth projective variety~$X$ of dimension~$d$ whose canonical bundle~$K_X$ is ample and a family $(C_n,f_n)$, where $C_n$ is a smooth projective curve and $f_n\colon C_n\ra X$ is a finite morphism satisfying the following properties: \begin{enumerate} \theenumi{\alph{enumi}} \labelenumi{\theenumi)} \item $\deg_{C_n}(f_n^*K_X) = d( 2g_{C_n}-2 )$; \item $\displaystyle\lim_n g_{C_n}=+\infty$; \item the union of their images $f_n(C_n)$ is dense in~$X$ for the Zariski topology. \end{enumerate} \end{theo}

-A slightly weaker form of Theorem~\ref{theo} will be consequence of well known facts on modular curves and Hecke correspondences: in our example, $X$ is a power of a modular curve~$X_0(p)$, for a large prime~$p$, and the curves $C_n$ are modular curves $X_0(p\ell_1\dots \ell_{d-1})$, defined by distinct prime numbers $\ell_1,\dots,\ell_{d-1}$.
-However, this example only establishes a slight weakening of Theorem~\ref{theo}, where $d$ is replaced by~$d-\epsilon$, for arbitrary positive real number~$\epsilon$.

-As we realized later on, considering \emph{compact} Shimura curves instead of standard modular curves allows to prove Theorem~\ref{theo} as it stands.
+We show (Theorem~\ref{theo.shimura}) that one may take for $X$ any compact Shimura variety associated to any $\Q$-anisotropic, semisimple, simply connected $\Q$-group~$\mathbf G$, provided $X$ contains at least one totally geodesic compact Riemann surface~$C$.
+The curves $C_n$ are then images of~$C$ under Hecke correspondences.
+Using weak approximation at the real place, we show indeed that these curves are Zariski dense in~$X$.

+We give in a final section an entirely algebraic approach to this Theorem, using powers of Shimura curves.
+Because of the cusps, considering modular curves in a power of a classical modular curves leads to a slightly weaker result.

+We view these examples as a nice implementation of McQuillan's principle that \emph{Shimura varieties are a rich source of examples for Diophantine geometry.}

-Note also that this theorem does not contradict Miyaoka's result~\cite{miyaoka2008} mentioned above, because there is no reason that the curves $f_n(C_n)$ in~$X$ are smooth.
-However, in our examples, the morphism $f_n$ will be an immersion in the sense of differential geometry, \emph{i.e.}, its tangent map is injective.
+A first observation to make is that Theorem~\ref{theo} does not contradict Miyaoka's result~\cite{miyaoka2008} mentioned above.
+Indeed, there is no reason that the curves $f_n(C_n)$ in~$X$ are smooth.
+However, in our examples, the morphism $f_n$ will be an immersion in the sense of differential geometry, \emph{i.e.}, its tangent map is injective at each point.

-We view these examples as a nice implementation of McQuillan's principle that \emph{Shimura varieties are a rich source of examples for Diophantine geometry.} Observe that they do not contradict Vojta's expectations since he restricts himself to curves in a fibration which have bounded degree.
+Observe also that Theorem~\ref{theo} does not contradict Vojta's expectations either, since he restricts himself to curves in a fibration which have bounded degree.
 The gonality of such curves is obviously bounded, while, according to a theorem of Abramovich~\cite{abramovich1996}, the gonality of modular curves tends to infinity.

-In fact, using weak approximation, we show (Theorem~\ref{theo.shimura}) that one may take for $X$ any compact Shimura variety associated to any $\Q$-anisotropic, semisimple, simply connected $\Q$-group~$\mathbf G$, provided $X$ contains at least one totally geodesic compact Riemann surface.